-• A simbamysqlodbcdriver.log file that logs connector activity that is not specific to a connection.

-• A simbamysqlodbcdriver_connection[Number].log file for each connection made to the database, where [Number] is a number that identifies each log file.
+- A mysqlodbcdriver.log file that logs connector activity that is not specific to a connection. - A mysqlodbcdriver_connection[Number].log file for each connection made to the database, where [Number] is a number that identifies each log file.
 This file logs connector activity that is specific to the connection.

 If you enable the UseLogPrefix connection property, the connector prefixes the log file name with the user name associated with the connection and the process ID of the application through which the connection is made.
-For more information, see UseLogPrefix on page 69.
+For more information, see UseLogPrefix on page 71.